 For more than a century, KSRE has brought horticultural and agricultural science to landowners.
 Increasingly, backyard gardeners call or visit the County Extension office for information on native plants, particularly those that attract pollinators.
 Larger property owners seek advice on converting extensive lawns into pretty meadows or turning old pastures and cropland into prairie habitat.

 Test your soil's pH and nutrient levels to determine what kind and the right amount of fertilizer to apply.
 You might be spending money on nutrients that you don't need.
 Download the document on How to Take a Soil Sample for more details.

 Extension Master Gardeners

 In 2018, Douglas County Extension Master Gardeners donated more than 8,500 hours of volunteer time, helping more than 3,000 Douglas County Residents.
-For more information about our Master Gardner Program visit our Extension Master Gardener page.
+For more information about our Master Gardener Program visit our Extension Master Gardener page.

 Kaw Valley Farm Tour